 For nearly two decades, interagency electrofishing surveys were enough to keep brook trout populations low, but did not prevent range expansion.
 Over time, brook trout spread downstream and became a threat to the Lamar River.
-In addition, rainbow trout hybridization continued to be identified in cutthroat trout upstream of Ice Box Falls.
+In addition, rainbow trout hybridization continued to be identified in cutthroat trout upstream of Ice Box Canyon.

 Elk Creek Complex

 There is a natural cascade barrier in Elk Creek just upstream from its confluence with the Yellowstone River.
 The cascade prevented fish from naturally populating the system, so the Elk, Lost, and Yancey creeks complex of streams (Elk Creek Complex) was fishless when first stocked with cutthroat trout in the early 1920s.
-In 1942, the streams were stocked with brook trout, resulting in the complete loss of cutthroat trout.
+In 1942, the streams were stocked with brook trout, eventually resulting in the complete loss of cutthroat trout.

 Baril, L.M., D.W.
 Smith, T. Drummer, and T.M.
 Koel.
 2013.
 Implications of cutthroat trout declines for breeding ospreys and bald eagles at Yellowstone Lake.
 Journal of Raptor Research 47(3): 234–245.